 -fuzz 5%

-as a parameter: You can see, that the banners are not marked as different anymore.
-That is why I compare component pages, not only the whole pages.
-Components, such as banners in this case or news feeds, are compared separately being put on the page in isolation from other components.
-You can see that the bottom part is marked in red: Screen Shot 2018-03-26 at 12.45.23 AM.png This is so because our HTML works with relative positioning rather than the absolute positioning of the objects.
-One change in the middle of the list, and all items of this list below the item will be considered as different, while they are just shifted.
-Comparision of components rather than pages makes the situation easier to resolve.
+This is because our HTML works with relative positioning rather than absolute positioning of objects.
+One change in the middle of the list, and all items of this list below the item will be considered different, while they are just shifted.
+Comparing components rather than pages makes the situation easier to resolve.

 Technologies and tools used